Should You Pay Off Your Mortgage Early?

 Paying off your mortgage early can save you a lot of money in the long run.
 Even a small extra monthly payment can allow you to own your home sooner.
 Make sure you have an emergency fund before you put your money toward your loan.
-Also, save for retirement and pay down your other sources of debt before you add more to what you’re currently paying on your mortgage.
+Also, it’s good to save for retirement and pay down your other sources of debt before you add more to what you’re currently paying on your mortgage.

 Making extra payments, refinancing or switching your repayment schedule are all strategies that you can use to pay off your mortgage early.
 As always, consulting with a financial planner is recommended before making any big decisions.